ajaybabu27/microbiome_pdb_pipeline/docs/16s_rake_pipeline.md

 ### Resource Requirements

 Most of the tasks require a minimum of 12 cores and memory of 50 GB at the minimum.
-When requesting resource through HPC consider this information.

 ### User Input Requirements